In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 In my case, I never lied about what had happened.
 I was adamant about it.
 I keep writing to the Facebook ads team that I used a VPN server to log in.

 And it wasn’t intentional.
-I even go to the extent of writing about my cache problem.
+I even go so far as to write about my cache problem.

 If you’re not honest, it won’t help you and the ads team properly investigate what happened.